Creating your own gluten-free baked goods is a special treat – and definitely something to share with your family and friends.

 Many people are astounded that I use SO MANY different flours – sometimes in just one recipe.
 Yes, this was something I had to get over as well.

-At first, I was afraid to purchase all the flours needed.
-I realized that I do use them all the time, and it’s really much easier and cost-effective to mix them myself.
-This gives you more control over your ingredients as well as which flours you match together.
-And, leaving out the xanthan gum, which is found in most pre-made mixes, is much better for my body.
+At first, fear set in to purchase all the flours needed.
+But, I use them all the time, and it’s much easier and cost-effective to mix them myself.
+This gives you more control over the ingredients as well as which flours to match together.

 See what method works for you – I am certain you will bake some incredible gluten-free goodies in no time!